We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Once European colonists came to America, they began growing pumpkins as a staple food crop too.

-Since the 1970s in particular, American farmers have prioritized bigger, sturdier pumpkins better suited for carving than cooking, and so the standard pumpkin has become the large, smooth, orange one that comes automatically to mind when we think pumpkin patch.
-However, they’re also eminently recognizable in this earlier illustration from 1937, depicting city dwellers bringing pumpkins back home from the farm, so it’s been a fun fall activity for a long while:
+Since the 1970s, American farmers have prioritized bigger, sturdier pumpkins better suited for carving than cooking, so the standard pumpkin has become the large, smooth, orange one that comes to mind when we think “pumpkin patch.”

-Today, pumpkins are grown everywhere in the world except Antarctica, with India and China being some of the top producers.
-In the U.S., when it comes to the kind of pumpkins (or squash) we purchase in cans, the Midwest claims the highest number of crops—specifically, an area within 50 miles of Morton, Ill. produces most all of the pumpkins that are consumed in North America.
+Today, pumpkins are grown on every continent except Antarctica, with India and China being some of the top producers.
+In the U.S., the Midwest claims the highest number of crops.
+Specifically, an area within 50 miles of Morton, IL produces most all of the pumpkins consumed in North America.

-Pumpkin pie was political, too; New England abolitionists sometimes mentioned the dessert in anti-slavery novels and poems, and when Abraham Lincoln declared Thanksgiving a national holiday in 1863, some Confederates mocked pumpkin pie along with the people who enjoyed it.
-(Incidentally, this does not have anything to do with the enduring notion that the thoroughly Southern pecan pie is the diametrically opposed “other” choice on Thanksgiving, although that dessert has an interesting history too.
-Sweet potato pie, on the other hand, does have a race-related American history well worth reading about.)
+Pumpkin pie was political, too.
+New England abolitionists sometimes mentioned the dessert in anti-slavery novels and poems, and when Abraham Lincoln declared Thanksgiving a national holiday in 1863, some Confederates mocked pumpkin pie along with the people who enjoyed it.

 In the 19th century, industrialization made almost everything easier, including dessert.
-Small, regional companies canned local pumpkin (and some still do, or at least some older, lesser-known brands like One-Pie endure), but it should come as no surprise that Libby’s — which had been operating as a meat-canning company in Chicago since the 1800s — was the first mass-marketer of canned pumpkin.
+Small, regional companies canned local pumpkin, but it should come as no surprise that Libby’s — which had been operating as a meat-canning company in Chicago since the 1800s — was the first mass-marketer of canned pumpkin.

-Of course, there’s also canned pumpkin pie filling (sometimes labeled “pumpkin pie mix”), which differs in that pumpkin pie spices, sugar, salt, and water are added to the pure pumpkin (or squash, if you still want to split hairs).
+Of course, these days, there’s also canned pumpkin pie filling (sometimes labeled “pumpkin pie mix”), which differs in that spices, sugar, salt, and water are added to the pure pumpkin (or squash, if you still want to split hairs).